expdsgn/io/README.md

 ### What is this repository for? ###

 A static site generator.
 Gulp, Twig, Stylus, JSON, Front Matter.
-Testing and Deployment Agnostic.
+Testing and deployment agnostic.

 ### How do I get set up? ###